DavidStrausz/cordova-plugin-live-ocr/README.md

 ```

 ### Usage in project
-* `loadLanguage()` is only required in android case, iOS version as a tessdata file integrated
+* `loadLanguage()` is only required in android case, iOS version has a tessdata file integrated
 ```typescript
 import {LiveOcrPlugin} from 'path/to/native/wrapper/LiveOcrPlugin';
 this.platform.ready().then(() => {